 Alex's research areas include Congress, political negotiation, policy change, American Political Development, and American Political Thought.
 His work builds on William Riker's concept of heresthetic as an important tool for understanding how politicians attempt to win on a given issue.
+During the summers of 2022 and 2023, Alex is working on his book while at the Library of Congress as a Fellow in Congressional Policymaking.
+In 2023 the Library of Congress will host an event where Alex discusses his research.

 His current book project builds a theory for overcoming inactive legislative inertia by conducting in-depth case studies related to race and civil rights in America.
 The role of strategic voting and dimension manipulation is highlighted in these cases as new voting coalitions are formed.
 In addition to applying Riker's theory to case studies, process tracing reveals the normative implications of using these tactics to overcome stalemate.
 As the motive behind heresthetic tactics is to win - or avoid one's least preferred outcome - adopting these strategies includes trade-offs in policy content.